Avelatte/avelatte/README.md

 # Hello!
 I'm Aveline!

-> pt-BR/en-US (and studying zh-CN)

-I'm a 21yo Brazilian Computer Science student, and currently working on small projects (mostly games).
+I'm a 21yo Brazilian Computer Science student passionate about Tech, Gaming and Astronomy, and currently working on small projects (mostly games).
+Fluent in English and currently learning Mandarin.

 ## Github Stats
 <a href="https://github.com/anuraghazra/convoychat">